 Mr. Gilbert has extensive international experience, serving as a business consultant, with particular emphasis on international business arrangements in Europe.
 During the time he has served on our Board, he has developed considerable knowledge of our businesses, company history, and corporate governance.
 Mr. Gilbert's multilingual capabilities and multicultural European business background are particularly useful given our global footprint and strategic priority of pursuing European expansion opportunities.
-He has served on the boards of several public companies, emphasizing in these roles executive succession and diversity, and he chaired the audit committees of PepsiAmericas, Inc. and Midas, Inc. He is a member of The American Council on Germany.
+He has served on the boards of several public companies, emphasizing in these roles executive succession and diversity, and he chaired the audit committees of PepsiAmericas, Inc. and Midas, Inc. He is a member of the American Council on Germany, and a National Association of Corporate Directors Board Leadership Fellow.
 Mr. Gilbert's prior board service also includes serving as lead director and non-executive chairman of a mutual insurance company.